kemptm/NCNCA-Lap-Counter/NCNCA Lap Counter Development.md

 Just a thought.
 I should probably explicitly jump the ground systems of the 12v powered devices and the 5v powered devices.
 That solved the problem.
 I made it work, through POST.
 The POST routine sets the display to '88', waits 3 seconds and then resets everything.
 Here's a movie:

 <video src="doc/images/PXL_20240430_235422093.mp4" width="640"  controls></video>

+## 5/1/2024

+I added the wires from the Segment Select Relay to the Flyback Diode Board.
+I tested the connections with my  VOM.
+It's weird, everything seems to be shorted together.
+I'm not sure what do to.
+The VOM could be confused by the coils of the display, but I'm not sure.
+Gotta think on this one.

+## 5/2/2024

+I have a thought that the circuits on the lap counter may be fine, rather than shorted out.
+I should disconnect the 12V power from the relays and test the circuit from there.
+I think that feedback through the power supplies might have been confusing the VOM.
+What I want to see is no clear path to ground from the power supplies when the relays are not activated.

+## 5/3/2024

+I powered the whole thing up today.
+The POST ran fine, though one segment, "F" on the 10's digit seems reluctant to reset properly.
+It mechanically is OK.
+It might not be getting enough current due to bad connections or my other little problem.
+That is that the two digits take all of the signals whether or not the digit select relay is picked for that digit.
+Somehow, the grounds of the digits are connected.
+I'm going to have to wring that out.
+Anyway, here's a movie of the first time the segments moved:

+<video src="doc/images/PXL_20240503_232853053.mp4" width="640"  controls></video>